KannonZenetism/zenetism-field-physics/the-zenetist-canon/canonical-stabilization/prose-formatting-reference.md

 - quotation marks are straight,
 - bullet list punctuation is consistent within the document,
 - slash-spacing is preserved throughout prose and tables,
-- hypostatic ordering follows descending emanation sequence (L₅ → L₁ / IL₅ → IL₁) in static listings and ranges,
+- hypostatic ordering follows the canonical emanation sequence (L₅ → L₁ / IL₅ → IL₁) in static listings and ranges,
 - bold appears sparingly in technical register; saturated only in poetic register,
 - italics appear for note titles, foreign terms, and term-emphasis,
 - note format is consistent within the document or series,